mablack/cordova-diagnostic-plugin/README.md

  - {Function} successCallback -  The callback which will be called when operation is successful.
  The function is  passed a single object parameter with the following fields:
-     - {integer} targetApiLevel - API level of the target SDK (used to build the app)
+     - {integer} targetApiLevel - API level of the target SDK (used to build the app) e.g. 30 on Android / 16000 on iOS
-     - {string} targetApiName - code name for API level of the target SDK e.g. "FROYO"
+     - {string} targetApiName - code name for API level of the target SDK e.g. "FROYO" on Android / "11.0" on iOS
-     - {integer} minApiLevel - API level of the minimum SDK (lowest on which the app can be installed)
+     - {integer} minApiLevel - API level of the minimum SDK (lowest on which the app can be installed) e.g. 30 on Android / 16000 on iOS
-     - {string} minApiName - code name for API level of the minimum SDK e.g. "FROYO"
+     - {string} minApiName - code name for API level of the minimum SDK e.g. "FROYO" on Android / "11.0" on iOS
  - {Function} errorCallback -  The callback which will be called when operation encounters an error.
  The function is passed a single string parameter containing the error message.